Working in the Public Landscaping Industry

-Tools and equipment - Selection of the right tool for the job, operation -using it correctly, maintenance, repair machinery & manual tools
+- Tools and equipment - selection of the right tool for the job, operation, correct usage, maintenance & repair of machinery & manual tools

 Some ways to get started are:

-Those who have worked in public landscaping are in a good position to move to other areas of horticulture if they so wish, or related industries.
+Anyone who has worked in public landscaping is in a good position to move to other areas of horticulture if they so wish, or related industries.

 We understand the importance of making the right choices when it comes to studying, and our helpful staff are here to guide you.